Grantee Directory

 Wildlife Conservation Society

-To increase STEM learning opportunities and improve academic outcomes for children in 3-K through a comprehensive educational approach that combines teacher coaching, science-based classroom curriculum and integration of community partnerships.
+To increase cognitive development by integrating STEM into 3-K classrooms through a comprehensive educational approach that combines teacher coaching, science-based classroom curriculum and community partnerships.

 Grant amount: $300,000